orvad/drupal-clear-page-cache/README.md

 The module adds a menu link (admin/clearpagecache "Clear Page Cache") and a role permission (use clear page cache).

 The module is quite fast even for sites with many pages (1000+).
 Of course you empty the page cache entirely, so be mindful when using this module - all your pages will need to be cached again sometimes at the expense of page speed for the first anonymous visitor.
-You could use an app like Screaming Frog SEO Spider to hit all pages (eg. "prime the cache") if you want.
+TIP: Use a spider/crawler app to hit all pages (eg. "prime the cache") after emptying the page cache.

 An alternative is the 'Clear Cache' module https://www.drupal.org/project/clear_cache, but I think it clears the entire cache as opposed to just the page cache.